-The subject parcels are currently leased to the Lazy T3 Red Angus, Inc, and the lessee contacted the DNRC inquiring about purchasing the subject property.
+The subject parcel is currently leased to Robert E. Meyer.
+The lessee contacted the DNRC inquiring about purchasing the subject property.

-The neighborhood and surrounding competitive market areas were researched to find comparable market data.
+The surrounding competitive market areas was researched to find comparable market data.
 Real Estate agents, property owners, and real estate appraisers in the area were interviewed in an attempt to find relevant market data.
 This market data has been confirmed by personal contact with the buyer, seller, broker, appraiser, and/or property owner.